oceandiff/netcdf_ifort_install/README.md

 # netcdf_ifort_install
-This is a little script to download and install netCDF libraries with all dependencies and compile they with ifort and icc intel oneapi compiler.
+This is a little bash script to download, compile (with intel ifort and c compiler) and install netCDF libraries with all dependencies.
+I hope it will be useful!